• Skip to primary navigation

 A duck breast's skin should be a flawless, thin layer of crispy golden brown deliciousness.

-Before cooking, the duck breast's skin is scored, allowing the rendered fat to flow out.
+Before cooking, we score duck breast's skin, allowing the rendered fat to flow out.

 What kind of duck breasts do I need for this recipe?

 Make sure your breasts are skin-on!
-A different set of rules must be followed for skinless breasts.
+There's a different set of rules for skinless breasts.
 If you use skinless duck breasts, you can still brine them, but your cooking method should be entirely different.
+Also, this is a fabulous wild duck breast recipe, since the brining balances flavors in the wild duck.

 What kind of tea do I use in this recipe?